FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 Your agency‘s executive officer or director signs and submits an FTB 2280 PC annually.
 For new agencies: once we receive approval for your participation from SCO and your completed FTB 2280 PC, we send you a welcome letter with your two-digit agency code.
 Failure to submit FTB 2280 by October 1 may result in suspension of intercepts for your agency until the requirement is met.

 You must submit FTB 7904, Vendor/Contractor Confidentiality Statement.
-Every person in your office and your third party vendor who may have access to the confidential or sensitive data, is required to read, sign, and follow the terms of FTB 7904.
+Every person in your office and your third party vendors who may have access to the confidential or sensitive data, is required to read, sign, and follow the terms of FTB 7904.
 FTB 7904 must be updated whenever new staff or vendors are given access to FTB data.
 Your agency must maintain the Confidentiality Statement.
 FTB may request it at any time.

-You are required to send your debtors a Pre-Intercept Notice that contains specific due process language, refer to sample FTB 2288, Pre-Intercept Notice Instructions.
+You are required to send your debtors a Pre-Intercept Notice that contains specific due process language.
+Refer to sample FTB 2288, Pre-Intercept Notice Instructions.
 The notice should be sent via U.S. mail unless, your client previously elected to receive electronic correspondence.
 The notice must:

 - Provide your agency’s contact information where the debtor can dispute the liability.